 To search for and download books:

 When on the Bookshare online bookshelf, the search can be done either by pressing the Go To key twice located above bookshelf key 1 or by using the option called “Search for books” that is found after the last book on the Bookshare bookshelf when navigating with keys 4 and 6.
-You can search books by most popular, most recent, browse categories, previous downloads, title, author, full text search.
+You can search books by most popular, most recent, browse categories, previous downloads, title, author, full text search and reading lists.

 The Go To key can also be used to go directly to a specific result.
 Press Go To, enter the desired search result number, followed by Confirm.
+When on the reading lists, the Go To key can be used to search for a specific one.

 Use keys 4 and 6 to choose the search criteria followed by the Confirm key.
 The search text can then be entered using the multi-tap text entry method.
 Use the Bookmark key to toggle between Text and Numeric input types while entering your text to search.
 After entering the search text, press the Confirm key to begin the online search.
 If you have done a previous search, then your search text will be retained for convenience in case you wish to refine your search.